A set of creative goals will steer you through the next few months – and put a spring in your step!

 - What skills do you need to focus on?

-And your stated goals will help you to organize your time and resources.
+And knowing your stated goals will help you to organise your time and resources.

-Whatever your goals, establishing them and writing down your goals provides you with a big, inspiring vision, and that all-important short-term motivation.
+Whatever your goals, establishing them and writing down them down should provide you with a big, inspiring vision, and that all-important short-term motivation.

 “Setting goals is the first step to turning the invisible into the visible” Tony Robbins